digidem/comapeo-core/docs/guides/media-server.md

 - `PIXEL_DENSITY`: The denoted pixel density of the assets.
 If included, this is formatted as `@_x` where the `_` is a positive integer (usually `1`, `2`, or `3`).
 Note that this may be omitted from the url, in which case the pixel density is assumed to be `1` for applicable assets (e.g. bitmaps like PNG or JPG).
 - `EXTENSION`: The file extension associated with the `mimeType` option.
 For PNG it is `png` and for SVG it is `svg`.

-You can then use this URL with anything that uses HTTP to fetch media.
+You can then use the URL with anything that uses HTTP to fetch media.
 Some examples:

 - HTML `img` tag